 Christmas Past

 One of my favourite pictures, circa 1963, is this one of me and my Mum in front of the Christmas tree.
 It's badly taken, that's for sure.
 Probably from my Grampa Percy's camera.
-When I went to touch it up in photoshop I noticed that my Grandmother Winifred appears reflected in the living room window...
+I noticed that my Grandmother Winifred appears reflected in the living room window of my childhood home.
+Kind of spooky, considering my...
 Continue Reading →

 Mrs. Borody

-My BFF from childhood, her mother died yesterday.
+August 30, 2013 My BFF from childhood, her mother died yesterday.
 The house where I grew up on a quiet suburb of Winnipeg was surrounded by Borodys.
 Literally.
-On the south side was by best friend Carol-Ann and her mum, dad, brothers and a dog, Binks.
-And on the north side of our house was her grandparents, Mr....
+On the south side was by best friend Carol-Ann and her mum, dad, brothers and dog, Binks.
+On the north side of our house was her grandparents,...
 Continue Reading →

 Fancy Sandwiches